Jaeyoung-Lim/px4-offboard/doc/ROS2_PX4_Offboard_Tutorial.md

 [rviz2-3] [INFO] [1680367856.847242023] [rviz2]: Stereo is NOT SUPPORTED
 ```

 Now head back to QGroundControl and enable offboard control.
-Click the current mode "HOLD" in upper left, then in the menu, select `Offboard`:
+Click the current mode "HOLD" in upper left, then in the menu, select "Offboard":

 After a 1-2 sec pause, the demo should take control and you should see the 3d indicator in Rviz drawing circles.